Evil XML with two encodings

 UTF-16

-A character is encoded as a sequence of two or four bytes long.
+In UTF-16, a character is encoded as a sequence of two or four bytes.

-The binary code is defined by the template:
+The binary code is defined by the following template:

-* Preliminarily 0x010000 is subtracted from a character code
+* 0x00010000 is subtracted from a character code before encoding it

-If a symbol has been written by four bytes, it is called as a surrogate pair.
+If a symbol has been written by four bytes, its binary code is called a surrogate pair.
 A surrogate pair is a combination of two common symbols from the reserved range: U+D800 to U+DFFF.
 One half of a surrogate pair is not valid.

 Some examples of encoding symbols in UTF-16BE and UTF-16LE:

-* In a surrogate pair each of the characters is inverted singly.
-This is designed for backwards compatibility with Unicode 1.0, where all symbols were encoded using two bytes only.
+* In a surrogate pair, each of the “characters” is inverted on its own.
+This is designed for backward compatibility with Unicode 1.0, where all symbols were encoded using two bytes only.

-Some network protocols have a special field that indicate an encoding:
+Some network protocols have a special field that indicates the encoding:

-Most frequently there are protocols that are built by MIME standard.
-For example, it’s SMTP, HTTP, and WebDav.
+Most frequently these are protocols that built by the MIME standard.
+For example it’s SMTP, HTTP, and WebDav.

-The Byte Order Mark (BOM) is a character with U+FEFF code.
+The Byte Order Mark (BOM) is a special character with the U+FEFF code.

-If a parser finds a BOM at the beginning of the document, then an encoding is determined by the binary code of the BOM.
+If a parser finds a BOM at the beginning of the document, then the encoding is determined by the binary code of the BOM.

 BOM only works at the beginning of the document.
 In the middle a BOM will be read as a special space.

-The specification allows parsers to identify the encoding by the first bytes:
+The specification allows parsers to determine encoding by the first bytes:

-It only works for documents that start with an xml declaration.
+But, this only works for documents that start with an XML declaration.

-The encoding can be written in an xml declaration:
+The encoding can be written in the XML declaration:

 <?xml version="1.0" encoding="UTF-8"?>